walkrick/sinatra-from-scratch/README.md

 ## Suck up to Terence

 If you finish with the first task, provide a way for Terence to view the emails in the database.
-He's not very good at Ruby.
+He's not very good at Ruby; no one actually uses bundler.